ha0ye/personal-website/content/publication/2018_maizuru-dynamic-stability.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Networks", "Time Series", "Stability", "Dynamic Stability"]
+tags = ["Networks", "Time Series", "Stability", "Dynamic Stability", "Dynamics"]

 # Links (optional).
 url_pdf = "https://www.nature.com/articles/nature25504.pdf"